 Four people killed in Syria after an Iranian missile falls on building, state media reports

-DAMASCUS, Feb 28 - Four people were killed and several others wounded when an Iranian missile struck a building in the southern Syrian city of Sweida on Saturday, the state news agency SANA said.
+DAMASCUS - Four people were killed and several others wounded when an Iranian missile struck a building in the southern Syrian city of Sweida on Feb 28, the state news agency SANA said.

 Other missile debris fell in the city of Quneitra and the Yarmouk Basin in Daraa province in southern Syria, according to Reuters witnesses and videos shared by residents.